asafteirobert/nRF24-Esk8-Remote/README.md

 It has 3 switches:

 1. Dead man switch.
-This needs to be held down at all times
+This needs to be held down in order to accelerate.
 2. Page switch.
 Used to go through the settings menu and to change the information displayed on the screen.
 3. Cruise control button.
 Hold this down to use cruise control.